 In addition to an operational strategy, strike contingency plans often include a specialized labor dispute security plan as well.
 While many companies have contract security in place for normal day-to-day operations, for protection during a labor dispute many bring in Security Officers that are specifically trained in the National Labor Relations Act (NLRA) and evidence documentation in order to avoid any Unfair Labor Practice charges (ULPs) that could be caused by inexperienced security personnel on the picket line.

-MADI's systematic approach involves proactively identifying all operational and security vulnerabilities and threats that can pose risks during a labor dispute.
+A systematic approach should include proactively identifying all operational and security vulnerabilities and threats that can pose risks during a labor dispute.

 While each industry has its own set of requirements, there are many commonalities and best practices across industries and facilities from a physical risk management perspective.
-MADI's on-site needs analyses and strike contingency plans address areas such as:
+An on-site needs analysis and development of a strike contingency plan should address areas such as:

-Strike contingency planning and strike readiness have drastically changed over the past couple of years due to the current labor market and skilled labor shortages across the United States.
+Strike contingency planning and strike readiness have drastically changed over the past few years due to the pandemic, the corresponding shift in the labor market, and the increased demand for traveling production, skilled trades, and warehouse workforces.

-For projects requiring requiring large-scale replacement worker resources or larger numbers of highly technical skilled workers, the need for a pro-active recruiting and readiness preparation process is becoming more critical for companies that need to continue operations on day one of a labor dispute.
+The need for a proactive recruiting and readiness preparation process is now critical for companies that need to continue operations on day one of a labor dispute.
+Conversations with strike agencies should begin well before the union contract expires and a labor dispute is imminent.

-MADI operations and security experts visit your facilities to physically asses your operations, staffing and/or security needs and develop a comprehensive strike contingency plan.
+The standard process for strike contingency planning includes an on-site needs analysis to have operations and security experts visit your facilities to physically assess your operations, staffing, and/or security needs and develop a comprehensive strike contingency plan.

-This is an appropriate option if a labor dispute is a possibility, your operations are complex, multiple facilities are involved, or the strike replacement workers needed are highly technical.
+This is an appropriate option if a labor dispute is a possibility, your operations are complex, multiple facilities are involved, or the number of strike replacement workers needed is large or highly technical.

-Once your staffing requirements are determined, MADI will begin, upon request from the client, to assemble and maintain, on a position-by-position basis, a standby team of fully-vetted personnel for your specific project.
-Doing so enables MADI to deploy teams rapidly and efficiently, and it minimizes the deployment timeline.
+Once your staffing requirements are determined, the agency must assemble and maintain, on a position-by-position basis, a standby team of fully-vetted personnel for your specific project.
+This enables them to deploy teams rapidly and efficiently, and it minimizes the deployment timeline.

-This may be a necessary step in the event a strike is likely, a large number of strike replacement workers are needed, or the personnel needed are highly technical or in high-demand.
+This is a necessary step when a strike is likely, a large number of strike replacement workers are needed, or the personnel needed are highly technical or in high-demand.

-MADI's Security and/or Protection Teams can be deployed prior to a labor dispute.
-These personnel can be positioned visibly at the facility or can be stationed off-site providing an invisible, instant response capability.
+Operations and/or Security Teams can be deployed prior to a labor dispute.
+Deployed personnel can be positioned visibly at the facility or can be stationed off-site providing an invisible, instant response capability.

-This option may be necessary if extensive on-site training is required, an immediate response is required, or simply to convey a high level of preparedness to the union.
+This option may be necessary if extensive on-site training is required, an immediate response is required on day one of the strike, or simply to convey a high level of preparedness to the union.
+It's recommended to consult a labor attorney about positioning a strike team on-site at your facilities.

-MADI's NLRA-trained and experienced Strike Security Teams can be deployed across the United States to provide real protection to your business.
-More information can be found on our website about our Executive Security Solutions here.
+Experienced Strike Security and Replacement Worker Teams can be deployed across the United States to provide critical protection to your business.

-Call us at (800) 780-0500 or schedule a call to discuss your needs and we'll provide you with service recommendations based upon our 26 years of experience.
+Call us at (800) 780-0500 or schedule a call to discuss your needs and we'll provide you with agency recommendations based on your needs and our 30 years of industry expertise.

 We always work comprehensively on every pre-strike plan, and our recommendations vary based upon the industry and each company’s specific needs.
 We provide, for instance, security and operational recommendations, and non-union employee transportation through the picket line.